While the definition of entrepreneurship has stayed constant for decades, the possibilities for aspiring entrepreneurs sure have come a long way.

-Let’s take a look at what real entrepreneurs have to say about the meaning of entrepreneurship, and how they would define it.
+Let’s take a look at what real entrepreneurs have to say about the meaning of entrepreneurship, and what it means to them on a personal level.

-What’s the entrepreneur meaning?
-Altimese Nichole, Founder of NicholeNicole shares, “Many are excited to become an entrepreneur but get discouraged when reality hits.
+Altimese Nichole, Founder of NicholeNicole shares: “Many are excited to become an entrepreneur but get discouraged when reality hits.
 Entrepreneurship means staying committed to your goals beyond your feelings of excitement.
-Stay the course and keep your “why” in mind.”
+Stay the course and keep your ‘why’ in mind.”

-What’s the meaning of entrepreneurship?
-Founder and CEO of NeuroFlow shares “Entrepreneurship means being the one that is willing to take a leap, work hard enough to sacrifice everything else around you, all in the name of solving problems because no one else is capable or possesses the desire.”
+Founder and CEO of NeuroFlow Christopher Molaro says, “Entrepreneurship means being the one that is willing to take a leap, work hard enough to sacrifice everything else around you, all in the name of solving problems because no one else is capable or possesses the desire.”

-The entrepreneur meaning is a bit different for Jolijt Tamanaha, Director of Marketing and Finance of Fresh Prints, who shares “Entrepreneurs make their way down a never-ending list of problems with grit, passion, and energy.
+The meaning of entrepreneurship is a bit different for Jolijt Tamanaha, Director of Marketing and Finance of Fresh Prints, who shares: “Entrepreneurs make their way down a never-ending list of problems with grit, passion, and energy.
 While intense, being an entrepreneur means you get to live life learning an incredible amount and maximize your impact on the world because you have to tackle the hardest problems.”

-What’s the entrepreneur meaning for Nicole Faith, Founder of 10 Carat Creations?
-Here’s how she breaks it down, “Being an entrepreneur means having a plan and vision but still succeeding or trying to succeed when the plan falls apart and you’re left with only your vision.
+Here’s how Nicole Faith, Founder of 10 Carat Creations, breaks it down: “Being an entrepreneur means having a plan and vision but still succeeding or trying to succeed when the plan falls apart and you’re left with only your vision.
 It also means knowing when to give up, especially if your idea isn’t working due to forces outside of yourself.”

-What’s the entrepreneur meaning?
-According to James Sandoval, Founder and CEO of Measure Match, says, “Being an entrepreneur means diving headlong into a [likely very risky] venture of your own making, working hard, long hours, often alone, to carve out a path to success and never, ever giving up.”
+According to James Sandoval, Founder and CEO of Measure Match: “Being an entrepreneur means diving headlong into a [likely very risky] venture of your own making, working hard, long hours, often alone, to carve out a path to success and never, ever giving up.”

 Importance of Entrepreneurship

 - Entrepreneurs innovate: Some of the greatest technologies in today’s society have come from businesses.
 The technological advances come out of a need to solve a problem, create efficiencies, or improve the world.
-Thus, in periods where there’s more advancement in technology, it’s usually due to the work of an entrepreneur.
+In periods where there’s more advancement in technology, there’s usually an entrepreneur to thank for it.

-- Entrepreneurs create change: Entrepreneurs dream big so naturally some of their ideas will make worldwide change.
+- Entrepreneurs create change: Entrepreneurs dream big.
+So naturally, some of their ideas will make worldwide change.
 They might create a new product that solves a burning problem or take on the challenge to explore something never explored before.
-Many believe in improving the world with their products, ideas or businesses.
+Many aim to make the world better with their products, ideas, or businesses.

 - Entrepreneurs add to national income: Entrepreneurship generates new wealth in an economy.
-New ideas and improved products or services from entrepreneurs allow for the growth of new markets and new wealth to be created in an economy.
-Adding to that, increased level of employment and earnings add to the national income.
+New ideas and improved products or services from entrepreneurs allow for the growth of new markets and new wealth.

 - To change the world: Many entrepreneurs strive to make the world better.
-Whether entrepreneurs believe in space exploration, eliminating poverty or creating a practical but game-changing product, they ultimately build a brand in service of others.
+Whether entrepreneurs believe in space exploration, eliminating poverty, or creating a practical but game-changing product, they ultimately build a brand in service of others.
 Some entrepreneurs use their business as a way to raise capital quickly to funnel into their noble causes.
-To social entrepreneurs, building an empire is about creating a better world for everyone.

 - They don’t want a boss: Entrepreneurs often struggle with having a boss.
-They often feel suffocated, restricted and held back.
+They might feel suffocated and held back.
 Some entrepreneurs may feel that they have a more effective way of doing things.
 Others may dislike the lack of creative freedom.
 Ultimately, they become attracted to entrepreneurship to succeed on their own terms.
-Being the boss can be more fulfilling than having one.
 Check out 10 Obvious Signs You Should Be Working for Yourself.

-- They want flexible hours: Entrepreneurship is often popular around those who need flexible hours.
-Many people with disabilities often enjoy entrepreneurship as it allows them to work when they’re able to.
-Parents with young children might also prefer entrepreneurship as it allows them to raise young children at home or pick them up from school without having to feel guilty about it.
-Students may also like the flexibility of entrepreneurship as their course workload might not allow them to work standard office hours.
+- They want flexible hours: Entrepreneurship is popular with those who need flexible hours.
+For example, many people with disabilities often enjoy entrepreneurship, as it allows them to work when they’re able to.
+Parents can raise their children at home or pick them up from school without having to feel guilty about it.
+Students get the flexibility to work around their demanding schedules and courseloads.

 - They want to work from anywhere: Along with flexibility in working hours, entrepreneurship is popular among those who don’t want to be tied down to a specific location.
-Entrepreneurs might not want to work from the same place every single day, as it might get boring for them.
-So, if you’re looking for the freedom to work from anywhere in the world, maybe the entrepreneur lifestyle is the right one for you.
+Entrepreneurs might not want to work from the same place every single day, as this can get boring fast.

-- They can’t get a job: Many stumble into entrepreneurship when they can’t get a job.
-Getting fired, a lack of experience or a criminal record can prevent the average person from getting a job when they’re desperate.
+- They can’t get a job: Many find a path into entrepreneurship when they can’t get a job.
 Instead of being defeated by their situation, they create new opportunities for themselves.
 A new graduate might start an online store the summer after graduation to build up their resume.
-A parent who is seasonally laid off each winter might start a business to ensure they can continue feeding their family while keeping a roof over their heads.
+A parent who got laid off in the coronavirus economy might start a business to ensure they can continue feeding their family while keeping a roof over their heads.

-- They don’t fit into the corporate environment: Entrepreneurs don’t often thrive in corporate environments.
-It’s often very restricting for their growth.
-They may dislike the lack of control they have in their role or the office politics.
-In general, you can spot an entrepreneur in a corporate environment as they’re usually trying to gain more control in their role and learning their coworkers responsibilities to better understand how everything fits together.
+- They don’t fit into the corporate environment: Entrepreneurs often say that stuffy corporate environments restrict their growth.
+You can spot an entrepreneur in a corporate environment as they’re usually trying to gain more control in their role and better understand how everything fits together.

-- They’re curious: Entrepreneurs love finding out the answer to the question, ‘what will happen if…’ They’re experimental.
-Entrepreneurs love learning.
+- They’re curious: Entrepreneurs love finding out the answer to the question, ‘what will happen if…’ They’re experimental and love learning.
 They regularly read business books to advance their knowledge.
 So naturally, entrepreneurship appeals to them because doing allows them to learn the most in the shortest amount of time.
 Their curiosity allows their continued growth.

 - They’re ambitious: Those who love reaching difficult goals and milestones are made to be entrepreneurs.
-There’s no limit to how much an entrepreneur can make and so they can always work to achieve higher levels of greatness.
-Since there’s no limit to what they can achieve, entrepreneurs constantly find themselves growing and achieving more than they ever imagined.
-When obstacles get presented in front of them, they find the workaround to their goal.
-Entrepreneurs are unstoppable.
+Since there’s no limit to what they can achieve, entrepreneurs constantly find their projects growing bigger and better than they ever imagined.
+When obstacles come up, they find the workaround to their goal.
+They’re unstoppable.

 Examples of Entrepreneurs

-What is entrepreneurship about?
-Let’s take a look at some examples of entrepreneurs to find out:
+Let’s take a look at some examples of entrepreneurs.

 Sara Blakely first started her Spanx brand in 1998.
 She was one of the first creators of women’s leggings.
-Her brand specializes in shapewear and also includes bras, panties, hosiery and more.
-She’s also the inventor of arm tights which allows women to wear their summer clothing year round.
-At one point, Blakely was the youngest self made female billionaire.
+Her brand specializes in shapewear and also includes items like bras, panties, and hosiery.

-Let’s take a look at the top entrepreneurship tips shared by startup entrepreneurs, and how you can overcome the challenges that may come your way.
+Let’s take a look at the top tips shared by startup entrepreneurs, and how you can use these tips to become a successful entrepreneur.